 Cilantro Germination Temperature

 The best temperature for cilantro germination is 70 degrees Fahrenheit.
 You can also do a temperature of 65 to 70 degrees Fahrenheit.
-But ensure you always maintain moist soil until plants germinate which can take about 7 to 10 days.
+But ensure you always maintain moist

 How To Germinate Cilantro Seeds